-ii) Using too short or too soft a mast.
-This also restricts wind range by insufficiently stabilizing the sail.
-Each Retro size is designed and balanced on a specific Sailworks mast to suit conditions typical for the "average" size sailor (140 - 190 lb./ 63 - 86 kg).
-If you are lighter than this, or prefer a softer handling feel, consider using the next mast softer or shorter listed in the table.
+Each Retro size is designed and balanced on a specific Sailworks mast to suit conditions typical for the "average" size sailor (140 - 190 lb/63 - 86 kg).
+If you are lighter than this average, or prefer a softer handling feel, consider using the next mast softer or shorter listed in the table.
 Heavier sailors can use a slightly stiffer mast to increase rig tension and stability.

-Certain Retro sizes, 4.0, 6.0, 7.5 and 9.5 m2, are "cross-over" sizes in that they can be rigged effectively on two different mast lengths, depending in the weight of the rider (see chart).
-Sailors over 90 kilograms (200 lbs) should consider using the next longer (and stiffer) mast than is recommended on these sizes.
+Certain Retro sizes, 4.5, 6.0, 7.5 and 10.0 m2, are "cross-over" sizes in that they can be rigged effectively on two different mast lengths, depending in the weight of the rider.
+Sailors over 90 kilograms (200 lbs) should consider using the longer and stiffer mast option recommended for these sizes.